eleda77/eleda77.github.io/docs/vocab_list.md

 **plongeon** - the act of diving into the water

 **plover** - medium-sized conspicuous bird with loud, penetrating calls

+**plugumentary** - a film or television programme which purports to be a disinterested factual documentary, but contains publicity material

 **podgy** - pudgy